Ani-Men: Publication history

 The first Ani-Men debuted in Daredevil #10 (October, 1965) and were created by Wally Wood (writer, co-artist) and Bob Powell (co-artist).

-The second Ani-Men debuted in Daredevil #157 (March, 1979) and were created by Roger McKenzie (co-writer), Mary Jo Duffy (co-writer), Gene Colan (artist), and Klaus Janson (inker).
+The second Ani-Men debuted in Daredevil #157 (March, 1979) and were created by Roger McKenzie (co-writer), Jo Duffy (co-writer), Gene Colan (artist), and Klaus Janson (inker).

 The third Ani-Men debuted in Scarlet Spider Unlimited #1 (November, 1995) and were created by Glenn Herdling (writer), Todd Smith (artist), and John Nyberg (inker).

-The fourth Ani-Men debuted in Code of Honor #3 (April, 1997) and were created by Chuck Dixon (writer), Bob Wakelin (co-artist), and Dærick Gröss, Sr. (co-artist).
+The fourth Ani-Men debuted in Code of Honor #3 (April, 1997) and were created by Chuck Dixon (writer), Bob Wakelin (co-artist), and Dærick Gröss Sr. (co-artist).

-The fifth Ani-Men debuted in GLA #1 (June, 2005) and were created by Dan Slott (writer) and Paul Pelletier (artist).
+The fifth Ani-Men debuted in GLA #1 (June 2005) and were created by Dan Slott (writer) and Paul Pelletier (artist).

 Fictional team history

 Original Ani-Men

-The original lineup of Ani-Men (Ape-Man, Bird-Man, Cat-Man and Frog-Man) are recruited by a man named the Organizer.
-The Organizer is secretly Abner Jonas, a candidate for mayor of New York City, who sends the Ani-Men on missions to undermine the current administration.
-Daredevil defeats them and the Ani-Men and the Organizer all go to prison.
+The original lineup of the Ani-Men (consisting of Ape-Man, Bird-Man, Cat-Man and Frog-Man) are recruited by a man calling himself the Organizer, who gives them costumes themed after their codenames.
+Gordon "Monk" Keefer became Ape-Man because of his great strength, Henry Hawk became Bird-Man, Towshend Horgan became Cat-Man because of his "feline agility", and François LeBlanc became Frog-Man who had Olympic-level leaping abilities.
+The Organizer is secretly Abner Jonas, a candidate running to become mayor of New York City, and sends the Ani-Men to undermine the standing of the current administration.
+Daredevil defeats them and the Ani-Men and the Organizer are all imprisoned.

-Later, Ape-Man, Bird-Man, and Cat-Man form a team called the "Unholy Three" and work with the Exterminator.

-Count Nefaria has Ape-Man, Bird-Man, Cat-Man, Frog-Man, and their new female member Dragonfly be submitted to a processes at the hands of Dr. Kenneth Sturdy that gives them superhuman powers.
+Count Nefaria has Ape-Man, Bird-Man, Cat-Man, Frog-Man, and their new female member, Dragonfly, be submitted to a processes at the hands of Dr. Kenneth Sturdy that gives them superhuman powers and animalistic appearances.
 Following an assault on the NORAD base at Mount Valhalla, they are all captured by the X-Men.

-Count Nefaria sends Ape-Man, Bird-Man, Cat-Man, and Frog-Man to kill Tony Stark.
-However, Spymaster had intended to kill Stark with a bomb, which kills the Ani-Men instead.
+With the Ani-Men regressed back to normal and using their special costumes again, Count Nefaria sends Ape-Man, Bird-Man, Cat-Man, and Frog-Man to kill Tony Stark.
+However, the Spymaster had intended to kill Stark with a bomb, which kills the Ani-Men instead.

 Death-Stalker's Ani-Men

-The Exterminator, now known as the Death-Stalker, recruits a new team of Ani-Men, with a new Ape-Man, Bird-Man, and Cat-Man.
-He sends the new Ani-Men to capture Matt Murdock.
-The Black Widow defeats Bird-Man, and the Death-Stalker murders Ape-Man and Cat-Man upon the completion of their mission.
+Death-Stalker recruits a new team of Ani-Men and gives them the costumes of the original Ani-Men members.
+Roy McVey became Ape-Man, Achille DeBacco became Bird-Man, and Sebastian Patane became Cat-Man.
+He sends the new Ani-Men to capture Daredevil.
+The Black Widow defeats Bird-Man, and the Death-Stalker kills Ape-Man and Cat-Man after the completion of their mission.

-Bird-Man is later murdered by the Scourge of the Underworld in the "Bar with No Name" incident.
+Bird-Man survives, but is later killed by the Scourge of the Underworld.